MrRexZ/MultiLayerPerceptronBackpropagation-ANN/README.md

 static int[] hiddenLayerUnits = {18,15};
 ```
 The example above refers there are 2 hidden layers each with 18 neurons and 15 neurons respectively.
-To create a new layer and its number of hidden units, type values of integer types and separate by commas.
+To create a new layer and its number of hidden units, type values of integer types and separate them by commas.

 <b>2.Modifying amount of learning rate and error limit</b>
 ```